geekkid1/Pop-Culture-Shells/README.md

  - Add some interactive atmosphere.
 For Examle: if a user "logs in" with an account relevant to the universe, send a customized welcoming message.
  - Some of the shell should actually be functional in some way.
 It should actually be able to do *something*, even if it's not that much.
  - Document your commands.
 The `Cmd.cmd` module has built in support for help menus and docstrings.
 Make your shell easy to use by simply adding a sentence or two to each command function describing what it does.
+   - If you want, you can add a page to the wiki once your shell is added for online documentation.